 If you’re looking for some great new ways to make your workouts interesting again, have a look at these top fitness trends for the year.
 Gone are the odd fads of 2018 like goat yoga.
+Fingers crossed, streamed classes won’t have to be our only available option ever again.
 This year, it’s all about overall wellness.
 While some of these trends will make you wonder why you hadn’t thought of them already, others are sure to surprised you.

 No More Gyms – Head to the Fitness Studio

 For people who loathe having to use their gym memberships even more than they hate paying for them, a fitness studio may be the perfect option.
 Of all the top fitness trends for this year, leaving the gym behind in favor of a specialized fitness studio will likely have the widest appeal.
 For many people, working out in a big box-style facility is the perfect solution.
 For the millions who would rather have a root canal than that, boutique fitness classes and studios are just the right fit.

 Teensy Tiny Workouts

 Some of this year’s top fitness trends are heavily backed by research, and this is one of them.
 Tiny workouts spread throughout the day can give you just as much benefit as being sedentary all day long followed by a half hour workout all at once.
 Many people find that it’s much easier to spend five minutes at a moderate to intense workout, a few times per day, than it is to try to find both the time and energy to get a complete workout at once.
 This trend has more people taking the stairs at work (at a walk or a run), parking father away or jogging to and from the corner store to pick up that ingredient missing from dinner.